Leora Urim Sung

 Publications

-'Empathetic Large Language Models, the Social Capacities, and Human Flourishing', forthcoming in Inquiry (with Avigail Ferdman).
+'Empathetic Large Language Models, the Social Capacities, and Human Flourishing', forthcoming in Inquiry.

-We assess empathetic LLMs through a perfectionist lens, arguing that their use as AI companions risks impoverishing the social capacities necessary for human flourishing.
+The use of empathetic LLMs as AI companions risks impoverishing the social capacities necessary for human flourishing.

 'Time Bias and Altruism', Mind (2025), 134, pp. 373–396.